Finding emperor penguin colonies

 Researchers from the UK, USA and Australia used satellite images to estimate the size of the global population of emperor penguins (Fretwell et al. 2012).This is the first time that such work has been attempted.
 Many of the now known 46 colonies have either never been visited by people or have not been visited for a very long time.
 So using images from space makes these colonies more “accessible”.
 A few seasons prior to this work, scientists visited some emperor penguin colonies and conducted ground counts of the penguins.
 In a process call “ground truthing”, these numbers were used to calibrate the satellite images.
 That means that the numbers from the ground counts, which are quite accurate, were compared to counts made of the satellite images and compared.
 Overall, this process worked quite well and we now think that are about 595,000 adult emperor penguins in Antarctica.

 People and penguins

 For people, many colonies are very difficult to reach.
 But we in the Australian sector of Antarctica are lucky since two emperor penguin colonies are relatively close to one of our Antarctic bases, Mawson Station.

 The colony at Auster has about 12,000 breeding pairs while there are about 3000 breeding pairs at Taylor Glacier.

-The other land-based colonies are at Dion Island (Antarctic Peninsula) and at Amundsen Bay, East Antarctica.
-Taylor Glacier is an Antarctic Specially Protected Area (ASPA) and special permits are required to work there.
+Taylor Glacier is an Antarctic Specially Protected Area (ASPA) and special permits are required to enter the area.